-- 22.1 Neither the Union, the individual provider home care workers or their agents shall directly or indirectly, authorize, assist, encourage and/or participate in any way in any illegal strike activity, walkouts, slowdowns, sickouts or other similar interference with services to consumers provided by individual providers.
+22.1 Neither the Union, the individual provider home care workers or their agents shall directly or indirectly, authorize, assist, encourage and/or participate in any way in any illegal strike activity, walkouts, slowdowns, sickouts or other similar interference with services to consumers provided by individual providers.
 The Union, individual provider home care workers and their agents shall not, for purposes of enforcing this Agreement, conduct picketing against the Employer and any or all branches and departments of Washington State government, the State of Washington, its agents and/or its representatives.
 The Union, individual provider home care workers and their agents shall not picket for any reason against consumers in locations where individual providers perform services.
-In the event that the Employer believes that any such activity is imminent or is occurring, the Employer's representative shall contact the President or Secretary-Treasurer of the Union prior to taking any personnel or legal action in order to afford the Union the opportunity to inform its members of this contract provision and the law. - 22.2 In recognition of consumers' right to select, hire, supervise the work of, and terminate any individual provider providing services to them, the parties agree that the Employer does not have the authority to lock out the Union or the individual providers.
+In the event that the Employer believes that any such activity is imminent or is occurring, the Employer's representative shall contact the President or Secretary-Treasurer of the Union prior to taking any personnel or legal action in order to afford the Union the opportunity to inform its members of this contract provision and the law.